 TIP: If you’re trying to market your books to children, you need to give them what they want —and that’s appealing characters and a whole lot of color.

-Pay attention to the story
+Designing for Kids: pay attention to the story

 It all starts with a small idea or sketch, you work on it, edit, draw, redraw… until it becomes what you had in your head.
 Or even a better version of that!